throwrocks/throwrocks.github.io/fm-invoices/11-customer-adapter.markdown

     }
 }
 ```

+Later on, we will declare all the individual views of our item customer layout, that is, the name, company, and city views.
+And then inside the constructor, we will initialize the views by finding them on the layout by their ids.

 #### Extend RecyclerView.Adapter

+Now that we've implemented the ViewHolder inner class, let's our CustomerAdapter become a subclass of `RecyclerView.Adapter`.

 ```java
 public class CustomerAdapter extends RecyclerView.Adapter<CustomerAdapter.ViewHolder> {
     //...
 }
 ```

+Now you should see some red in your class, that's Android Studio warning you that you are missing some required methods to be able to extend `RecyclerView.Adapter`.
+Let me show you how to figure out what methods are needed and how to include them.

 #### Create the required Override methods